 The Eucharist is part of the prayers of the community -- one of the ways the community joins together in giving thanks for God's grace.
 Christian Marriage points out that it is the single most important first act a couple can make.
 Consequently we always encourage couples to include Eucharist and all guests are invited to participate.
 This being said, you are not required to include Eucharist and you and your priest may discuss this.

 Yes.
 Receptions must be arranged with the wedding coordinator.
 We are happy to work with your caterer.
-Please contact Jan Schneider with questions or to make arrangements.
+Please contact Angela Tilley with questions or to make arrangements.

 Yes, but only after the wedding.
 Your wedding or blessing deserves full, unadulterated attention and serving alcohol beforehand may diminish the beauty and holiness.
 The priest may refuse participation in the wedding/blessing to anyone who has been drinking.

 Yes, it's appropriate to place the guest book in the narthex (the very back of the church by the west doors) where you will find a stand for this purpose.
 The Wedding Committee will be happy to work with you on possible alternate placements.

 Yes, there is a room for the wedding party in the undercroft.
 Please coordinate with the Wedding Committee to ensure it is available at the time you wish.

 No, please refrain from throwing rice or birdseed or scattering flower petals in the aisles.
 The Wedding Committee can help you with creative alternatives.
 Thank you!